 CHRIS: Ive always liked heavy stuff.
 I grew up with 90’s alternative, but I always had an interest in metal as well.
 I like a bit of everything, though.
-From jack Johnson to Slipknot!
+I have a special love for 80’s goth and pop.
+From Echo and the Bunnymen and Tori Amos to Slipknot and Void!
 As far as guitar goes, Metallica and Nirvana really inspired me to play.
 When it comes to switching over to 7 string guitars, Fear Factory, Meshuggah, and Korn had a huge influence on me.
-I’ve always wanted to get that low growl that Dino gets in Fear Factory and that just cant happen without the extra string.

 STEPHEN: Like Chris I really cut my teeth on the early 90’s grunge scene.
 From there it was Metallica and such.
 Other than metal and hard rock I would have to say classical music, especially the Baroque period.

 MATT: When I first started playing music I was doing a lot of older stuff my parents listened to, Aerosmith, Jimi Hendrix, Doors all that jazz.
 As time went on my tastes widened out a bit.
 I’m from that same era so pretty much all the same bands Chris mentioned has been an influence for me.

 -Are you avid horror fans?
 Whats your favorite horror film?

 CHRIS: My wife and I watch horror almost exclusively!
 “Martyrs” is by far my favorite horror film.
 But I also love the classic Universal Monsters, The 70’s Hammer films, Asian Horror…..I will stop there, this list could get long.
 But when it comes to horror, the mentality of ” the more extreme, the better” doesn’t work for me.
 I need it to have some artistic quality as well.

 STEPHEN: I’m a huge horror fan.
 I do tend to shy away from torture porn movies though.
 I am an avid zombie buff also I like supernatural horror and religious horror.